 Although halal gelatin is hard to find, there are still ways for Muslims to enjoy fine and fluffy candies and deserts.

 First, look for Halal or Vegetarian Logo.
 If the food has gelatin but there is no halal or vegetarian logo, it’s better to avoid it.
 If there’s halal or vegetarian logo on it, then enjoy!
 Another way is to look for alternatives derived from non-animal sources like agar-agar.
 Other alternatives like pectin and konjac are also available for purchase.
-If you’re not sure what ingredients are halal what’s not, use the Halal Buddy app next time to help you shop.

 If you can’t find non-gelatin sweets to satisfy your cravings, try making some jellified treats with these alternatives yourself!